DEADyaMURDAhead/pistar-stability-ceiling-model/README.md

 ## Author's Note —

 - I bought my first PC on March 4, 2026.
-I have no formal lab, no prior benchmarking experience, and no dataset beyond what I observed myself.
+I have no formal lab, no prior benchmarking experience, and no dataset beyond what I observed myself. myself.
-- I noticed consistent performance patterns while playing Call of Duty on that PC (March–April 2026) and wrote down FPS, GPU%, and temperature changes from memory.
+- I noticed consistent performance patterns while playing Call of Duty on that PC (March–April 2026) and documented them with Black Ops 7 benchmark screenshots taken April 21, 2026.
 - The FPS gain ranges cited in this repo (1.66×–2.53×) are not from testing I performed.
 They are synthesized from memory of multiple public hardware reviews I read online between 2021–2024.
 - I used AI tools (ChatGPT, Copilot, and Meta AI) to help formalize those observations into the PiStar Stability Ceiling Model and to write the equations and documentation.
 - This is not a peer-reviewed study.
 It is a personal documentation project intended to be fully transparent about its origins and limitations.